Skip to Content

 Using .env Files with DotNetEnv

-For development environments, you can use `.env` files:
+For development environments, you can use .env files with the DotNetEnv package:

 dotnet add package DotNetEnv